1997 (band): History

 Keyboardist/vocalist Kerri Mack left the group in April 2007 after recording the album, and was replaced with keyboardist/vocalist Alida Marroni.
 Kerri later performed under the band name Mega Deft where she performs at local clubs as well as wrote music for Tiny Riots.

-The group benefited heavily from online buzz and ferocious touring; it was named band of the day by SPIN on April 27, 2007, and has received many reviews from press sites.
+The group benefited heavily from online buzz and touring; it was named band of the day by SPIN on April 27, 2007, and has received many reviews from press sites.
 In the fall of 2007, the group toured the US with Aiden, Still Remains, and Drop Dead, Gorgeous.

 The band's second album, On the Run, was released on May 27, 2008, again on Victory.
 The band toured in support of the album, playing several dates on the 2008 Vans Warped Tour.
-On August 5, 2008, the band posted an entry on their MySpace Blog informing fans that Alida Marroni and Alan Goffinski had parted with the group on July 28.
-The first signs of trouble apparently came after the band failed to appear for a hometown show in Chicago in support of their second album.
-The band asked keyboard and vocalist Alida to leave the band because friendship between her and the band fell through, and boyfriend Alan Goffinski, the band's bassist, left with her.

 Marroni was replaced by Arthi Meera, who, after only planning to tour with the band until they found a replacement, was made a permanent member.
 Matt Wysocki, the band's photographer, joined as their bassist in September 2008.
 Meera continues to perform around Chicago open mics and has a band with her brother called "fair and kind".
 In February 2009, the band went on a short US tour with Death in the Park and Galaxy Down.

 The band recorded their third album, titled Notes from Underground, which was released on October 13, 2009.
 The following day, a music video was released for "A Fearless Heart".
 As of that month, Wysocki was replaced by Brian Osters, and in the following month, Kevin Thomas was no longer in the band.
 They toured in November and December 2009.
 They were set to begin an extensive tour in January 2010, but Caleb Pepp announced that the band was "taking an indefinite break from playing shows" and felt that they "need to do some soul-searching and find some new ways to express" themselves.
 In March 2010, Pepp and the band announced their break up via Myspace.

-Caleb is now playing in the band Young Coconut, and has released 7 solo EPs under the name &caleb, as well as 2 more under the name Beat Moss.
-Caleb, Cody, and their merchandise girl Jazmin have started an artist community called "The Lily Pad" and a record label called MTFE Records.

-Matt Wysocki is now creating under the name Ruby Heart Drips, and his art can be found at rubyheartdrips.com.